laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 ---

 It's no secret technology circles are currently experiencing peak levels of hype regarding AI and machine learning.
-If you're reading this blog post, you likely know from your anecdotal experience: ChatGPT can more often than not write acceptable code snippets and DALL·E's image engine can generate uninspired but highly useful reproductions.
+If you're reading this blog post, you likely know this from your anecdotal experience.
+To name a few examples, ChatGPT can more often than not write acceptable code snippets and DALL·E's image engine can generate uninspired but highly useful reproductions.

-Further, every quarter brings forth new capabilties, expansions, and utilizations of the core technologies backing these models.
+Further, every quarter brings forth new capabilities, expansions, and utilization of the core technologies backing these models.
-So, maybe the hype is [somewhat justified](https://www.google.com/finance/quote/NVDA:NASDAQ?window=6M) (author is aware at time of writing that this graph may change quite dramatically in the future, and the hype may then be somewhat unjustified).
+So, maybe the hype is [somewhat justified](https://www.google.com/finance/quote/NVDA:NASDAQ?window=6M) (the author is aware at the time of writing that this graph may change quite dramatically in the future, and the hype may then be somewhat unjustified).

 I am not smart enough to know for sure.
-But, with its collective capture of our attention, I do know its certain to be useful to learn something about the capabilities AI offers and the techniques we can leverage as software developers to capitalize.
+But, with its collective capture of our attention, I do know it's certain to be useful to learn something about the capabilities AI offers and the techniques we can leverage as software developers to capitalize.

 And so, as is my typical pattern, I wanted to build a hobby project end-to-end leveraging AI and/or machine learning to solve a small problem and learn something along the way.
 I settled on developing [a recommendation engine to recommend television shows](https://canihasashowplz.com/) based on input user preferences, given:

-- I thought it would be fun to build something that could help my spouse and I choose a new television show to watch in the evenings.
+- I thought it would be fun to build something that could help my spouse and myself choose a new television show to watch in the evenings.
-- Recommendation engines are a feature I used in my daily life in my software products: Spotify's music recommendations, Amazon's product recommendations, the gajillion ads I am served which I do my best to block, and so on.
+- Recommendation engines are a feature I use in my daily life in my software products: Spotify's music recommendations, Amazon's product recommendations, the gajillion ads I am served which I do my best to block, and so on.
 - A large public data set exists for movies, but not television shows, so I knew I would have to get the data myself, and I wanted an end-to-end experience.

-With that in mind, this blog post serves as a compilation of my scratchpad-notes from developing the engine, hopefully providing a good recollection and reflection on the experience that can help those reading with their own work and/or fun.
+With that in mind, this blog post serves as a compilation of my scratchpad notes from developing the engine, hopefully providing a good recollection and reflection on the experience that can help those reading with their own work and/or fun.

 ## Building the model

 The closest I come to being a data scientist in my day-to-day life is having lap time telemetry side-by-side with Formula One races on the weekends.
-I stopped learning mathematics formally in grade 11 (priorities were more centered around raising my ELO in video games than they were with doing 50 brain teasers every evening) and only came back to it in a round-about way with discrete mathematics when I segued from english and philosophy to computer science late in my post-secondary journey.
+I stopped learning mathematics formally in grade 11 (priorities were more centered around raising my ELO in video games than they were with doing 50 brain teasers every evening) and only came back to it in a round-about way with discrete mathematics when I segued from English and philosophy to computer science late in my post-secondary journey.

 That is to say, I really don't know linear algebra, and at this point, with my [limited and declining dendrites](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4906299/), I don't want to know.